 Client listening as the cornerstone of sustainable success.

-• charlesthornhill
+- charlesthornhill

-• Nov 26, 2025
+- Nov 26, 2025

-• 2 min read
+- 2 min read

 In professional services, reputation and relationships are everything.

-For law firms, where trust and expertise underpin every engagement, client listening is the cornerstone of sustainable success.
+In an industry where trust and expertise underpin every engagement, client listening is the cornerstone of sustainable success.
 Yet, many firms still underestimate its impact.

-Research from the Thomson Reuters Institute shows that clients spend twice as much with law firms that ask for formal feedback compared to those that don’t .
+Research from the Thomson Reuters Institute shows that clients spend twice as much with firms that ask for formal feedback compared to those that don’t .
 This is not a marginal gain, it is a transformative opportunity.

 Despite this, only 20% of clients are invited to share feedback formally, meaning most firms are leaving significant growth potential untapped.

-The Law Society highlights another striking gap: 80% of legal firms believe their client service is above average, but only 40% of clients agree.
+The Law Society highlights another striking gap: 80% of law firms believe their client service is above average, but only 40% of clients agree.
 Similarly, 92% of lawyers think they are good listeners, while just 67% of clients concur.
 This disconnect underscores the urgent need for structured listening programs to bridge perception with reality.

 Why Listening Matters

-1. Revenue Growth
+Revenue Growth

-• Listening builds trust and strengthens relationships, leading to repeat business and cross-selling opportunities.
+Listening builds trust and strengthens relationships, leading to repeat business and cross-selling opportunities.

-• Firms with feedback loops capture a larger share of clients’ legal spend.
+Firms with feedback loops capture a larger share of clients’ legal spend.

-2. Client Retention
+Client Retention

-• During the pandemic, call durations increased by 25% as clients sought reassurance and human connection - a reminder that listening is as much about empathy as it is about strategy.
+Interesting point...during the pandemic, call durations increased by 25% as clients sought reassurance and human connection - a reminder that listening is as much about empathy as it is about strategy.

-3. Competitive Differentiation
+Competitive Differentiation

-• In a crowded market, listening programs allow firms to stand out by demonstrating responsiveness and care.
+In a crowded market, listening programs allow firms to stand out by demonstrating responsiveness and care.

-• Insights from feedback can inform service innovation, pricing strategies, and even brand positioning.
+Insights from feedback can inform service innovation, pricing strategies, and even brand positioning.

 Barriers and Solutions